wenhua-1024/leetcode/README.md

 # leetcode
-some  codes for Leetcode.
+some codes for Leetcode using python or java.
-test